Cloudenius/home-assistant-components/README.md

-# home-assistant-components
+# Home Assistant components
-This repository contains custom components for Home Assistant
+This repository contains custom components for Home Assistant.
+See the components and documentation subfolder for more information.

+- Azure DNS